 - Save the changes.

-If you want to setup your own private DNS zone to use with the flexible server, please see private DNS overview documentation for more details.
+If you want to set up your own private DNS zone to use with the flexible server, see private DNS overview documentation for more details.

 Create Azure Database for PostgreSQL - Flexible Server in an already existing virtual network